reactive-python/reactpy/src/py/README.md

   <img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg">
 </a>

 The server side of iDOM.
-This is where we create raw DOM models using Python and send them to the client to be shown on-screen. iDOM requires Python 3.6 and above.
+This is where we create raw VDOM using Python and send them to the client to be shown on-screen. iDOM requires Python 3.6 and above.